 Every anxiety attack is a lonely experience.
 Most of mine happen while everyone else is asleep.
 A week ago the darkness crept in and I started to lose my shit at 11pm.
 Rapid thudding heartbeat, shaking like a crackhead in withdrawal, and severe nausea.
 My husband had just laid down in bed and I knew he was already half asleep.
 I told him what I was experiencing and he mumbles, “Your body is just doin’ what it wants to do.
 Just let it.”

-The attack even paused and said, “What the fuck.
+The panic attack even paused and said, “What the fuck.
 What did he just say?”

 A word of advice, don’t rely on late night TV to calm an attack.
 Between dial-a-faux-hoe, and Montel Williams “get the cash you need tomorrow” commercials, David Letterman’s awkward laugh, and bad movies about someone trying to avenge the death of their brother by the hands of a drug lord, who can relax!

 My refusal to go on medication comes from a fear they’ll be a gateway to odd behavior.
 Here I am…a housewife popping anxiety meds.
 Then I’ll feel like, what the hell, and wash it down with some five dollar Pinot noir.
 As I shake my glass in the faces of my imaginary friends I say, Oooooh I feelzzz goooood!
 Let’s get the party started, y’all!
 I’ll throw sexy parties on the weekends and let strangers sleep in my livingroom.
 Next I go get nipple piercings and shave my head and take the crazy train to Britney Spears dark days town.
-My husband will be so distraught he’ll turn to his friends and co-workers in this small town and tell them all about his space cadet wife.
-Then some flooze-ball, whore-bag see’s an opportunity and snatches up my good man.
 Meanwhile, my daughter gets pregnant at thirteen, becomes a meth addict and ruins her entire life.
 All this because I couldn’t get my mental shiz together and stop being a big ol’ worry wort.

 Actually, I don’t want medication because I don’t feel it’s a permanent solution.
 It would be a temporary fix.
 I need to confront what is causing the anxiety and work through it.
 It’s as simple and difficult as that.